Admission to this course is restricted to students enrolled in the MA Philosophy 60 EC, specialisation Philosophy, Politics and Economics (PPE).

 One resit will be offered, covering the entire course content, and consisting of a final exam and essay.
 The grade will replace previously earned grades for subtests.
+No separate resits will be offered for mid-term tests.
 Students who have obtained a satisfactory grade for the first examination(s) cannot take the resit.

 - Taylor & Goodwin, The Politics of Utopia: A Study in Theory and Practice (Peter Lang 2009).